kossakova/Credit_Risk_Analysis/README.md

 _"Machine learning is the use of statistical algorithms to perform tasks such as learning from data patterns and making predictions"_

+_"In supervised learning, first a model is initiated, or a template for the algorithm is created.
+Then it will analyze the data and attempt to learn patterns, which is also called fitting and training.
+After the data has been fit and trained, it will then make predictions."_

+_"In supervised learning, the input data already has a paired outcome, which is plugged in to train the model to predict outcomes in new datasets.
+For example, we want to build a model that, when given unfamiliar data, can accurately predict the outcomes"_

 ![machine-learning-separator-1](https://github.com/kossakova/Credit_Risk_Analysis/blob/main/PNG/machine-learning-separator-1.jpg)

 # Overview of the analysis